-Theory has recently claimed a relatively weak dependence of the momentum pinch on collisionality, and it is critical to validate this, since a strong degradation of the pinch to low collisionality would be unfavorable for producing peaked rotation profiles in future burning plasma devices such as ITER, which will have relatively limited external momentum input, and may be forced to rely on the generation of so-called intrinsic rotation.
+Theory has recently claimed a relatively weak dependence of the momentum pinch on collisionality, and it is critical to validate this, since a strong degradation of the pinch to low collisionality would be unfavorable for producing peaked rotation profiles in future burning plasma devices such as ITER, which will have relatively limited external momentum input.
 NSTX results show the pinch velocity to decrease as the collisionality is reduced.
-In terms of peaking the rotation profile, the relative ratio of the pinch to the momentum diffusivity is more important than the absolute pinch velocity.
-NSTX results show a very weak dependence of this ratio on collisionality.
+However, in terms of peaking the rotation profile, the relative ratio of the pinch to the momentum diffusivity is more important than the absolute pinch velocity, and NSTX results show a very weak dependence of this ratio on collisionality.

 Another related high priority research for ITER is the power threshold for the L-mode to H-mode transition, in particular the species dependence of this threshold, since initial ITER operation will be carried out in either hydrogen or helium.
 In NSTX helium plasmas, it was found that P{LH}/n_e can be comparable to that in deuterium plasmas.
 Since results from other experiments have shown that hydrogen plasmas may have threshold powers nearly twice as high as for deuterium, the NSTX results suggest that operation in helium may be the best approach to developing H-mode scenarios in the early non-nuclear phase of ITER operation.
-In addition, lithium coating of the PFCs was found to reduce the power threshold in NBI-heated plasmas from 2.7 MW without lithium to 1.4 MW with lithium applied, corresponding to a reduction in P{LH}/n_e by ~30% from 0.9 to 0.6 MW/1019m-3.
+In addition, P{LH}/n_e increased by about 65% with 3 to 4 times higher n = 3 error field.
+The increase in the power threshold was not related to changes in the plasma rotation.